yigbt/deepFPlearn/example/README.md

 # Running deepFPlearn

-Here you will find example code for running deepFPlearn in all five modes: train, predict, traingnn, predictgnn, and convert.
+Here you will find example code for running deepFPlearn in all five modes:
+ - train
+ - predict
+ - traingnn
+ - predictgnn
+ - convert

 The input data for each of these modes can be found in the example/data folder.

 The pre-computed output of the train mode can be found in the assets of the release, for the predict mode it is stored in the respective example/results_predict folder.
 Trained models that are used in the prediction mode are stored in the models folder.